Web Content Accessibility Guidelines: Understanding WCAG 2.0

 1. Conformance Level

-There are three different levels of WCAG conformance:
+There are three levels of conformance:

 - Level A: This is the minimum degree of accessibility and covers basic web accessibility.